fedor-goncharov/fbp-nfft-2d-3d/README.md

 ## Filtered Backprojection algorithm in 2D/3D

-This is a custom multi-threaded implementation in Octave/Matlab of Filtered-Backprojection algorithms in 2D/3D for parallel beam geometry.
+This is a custom multi-threaded implementation in Octave/Matlab of Filtered-Backprojection in 2D/3D for parallel beam geometry.